Sonelli/maven/README.md

 Sonelli Maven Repository
 =====

-JuiceSSH Maven Repository for the JuiceSSH Plugin Library.
+Maven Repository for the JuiceSSH Plugin Library - ready to use in Android Studio.

 To use, add the following to your project's build.gradle file: